chenmingyong0423/go-mongox-doc/docs/en/hooks/model-hooks.md

 - Before upsert hook (`BeforeUpsert`)
 - After upsert hook (`AfterUpsert`)

-Given MongoDB's document-oriented database characteristics and that some operations do not map directly to structs, `go-mongox` does not provide hook functions for delete and update operations.
-If you have requirements in this area, you can implement them using the [one-time hook](./one-time-hooks) or [plugin](../plugins/plugins) features provided by `go-mongox`.
+Given MongoDB's document-oriented database characteristics and that some operations do not map directly to structs, `go mongox` does not provide hook functions for delete and update operations.
+If you have requirements in this area, you can implement them using the [one-time hook](./one-time-hooks) or [plugin](../plugins/plugins) features provided by `go mongox`.

 ## Insert Hook
 If you want to process documents before and after inserting them, you can implement the following specific hook methods: